South Korea

 All adoptions completed in South Korea are recognised when coming back to Australia.

-Under South Korea’s Special Adoption Act, your state and territory central authority will complete post-adoption supervision for a year.
+Under South Korea’s Special Adoption Act, your state or territory central authority will complete post-adoption supervision for a year.

 You may also need to complete post-placement reports for your state or territory central authority.